The abstract cotangent complex and Quillen cohomology of enriched categories: Introduction

 The passage from simplicial abelian groups to spectra is a substantial one, even from a homotopy-theoretic point of view.
 Indeed, in homotopy theory the notion of a spectrum is preceded by the natural notion of an \textbf{$\EE_\infty$-group}, obtained by interpreting the axioms of an abelian group not strictly, but up to coherent homotopy.
 It then turns out that specifying an $\EE_\infty$-group structure on a given space $X_0$ is equivalent to specifying, for every $n \geq 1$, an $(n-1)$-connected space $X_n$, together with a weak equivalence $X_{n-1} \x{\simeq}{\lrar} \Om X_n$.
 Such a datum is also known as a \textbf{connective spectrum}, and naturally extends to the general notion of a spectrum by removing the connectivity conditions on $X_n$.
 This passage from connective spectra (or $\EE_\infty$-groups) to spectra should be thought of as an extra linearization step that is possible in a homotopical setting, turning additivity into \textbf{stability}.
 Using stability as the fundamental form of linearity is the starting point for the theory of \textbf{Goodwillie calculus}, which extends the notion of stability to give meaningful analogues to higher order approximations, derivatives and Taylor series for functors between $\infty$-categories.

 The universality of the constructions $X \mapsto \Sig^{\infty}_+X$ can be understood in a way analogous to that of $X \mapsto \ZZ X$ by working in a higher categorical setting.
 To this end we may organize the collection of spectra into an $\infty$-category $\Sp$, which is presentable and symmetric monoidal.
-Applying the above logic we may replace the notion of an additive category by that of a presentable $\infty$-category which is tensored over $\Sp$, that which coincides with the notion of being a \textbf{stable presentable $\infty$-category}.
+Applying the above logic we may replace the notion of an additive category by that of a presentable $\infty$-category which is tensored over $\Sp$, which coincides with the notion of being a \textbf{stable presentable $\infty$-category}.
 Given a presentable $\infty$-category $\D$, there exists a universal stable presentable $\infty$-category $\Sp(\D)$ receiving a colimit preserving functor $\Sig^{\infty}_+:\D \lrar \Sp(\D)$.
 One may realize $\Sp(\D)$ as the $\infty$-category of \textbf{spectrum objects} in $\D$, also known as the \textbf{stabilization} of $\D$.

-To a large extent, the favorable properties of ordinary cohomology are due to the fact that they are derived from a \textbf{linear object}, namely $\ZZ X$.
-A key insight of stable homotopy theory is that this linearity, and the favorable properties that come with it, are shared by objects in any stable $\infty$-category.
-It is hence worthwhile, when studying a particular presentable $\infty$-category $\D$, to look for invariants of objects which take values in a stable $\infty$-category, i.e.\ ``linear invariants''.
+A key insight of stable homotopy theory is that the various favorable formal properties of cohomology theories are essentially a consequence of the stability of the $\infty$-category of spectra.
+It is hence worthwhile, when studying a particular presentable $\infty$-category $\D$, to look for invariants which take values in a stable $\infty$-category, i.e.\ ``linear invariants''.
 If we restrict attention to linear invariants that preserve colimits (such as generalized cohomology theories), then there is a universal such invariant.
 This invariant takes values in the stabilization $\Sp(\D)$, and associates to an object $X \in \D$ its suspension spectrum $\Sig^{\infty}_+X \in \Sp(\D)$.
 Classical Quillen cohomology can then be replaced by an analogous construction where $\F(X)$ is replaced by $\Sig^\infty_+X$ and the coefficients are taken in spectrum objects of $\D$.
 In the case of spaces, this definition captures all generalized cohomology theories.